megaport/terraform-provider-megaport/docs/guides/example_multicloud_aws_azure.md

 ---
-page_title: "Full Cloud to Cloud AWS-Azure"
+page_title: "MultiCloud AWS to Azure"
 subcategory: "Examples"
 ---

-# Full Cloud to Cloud AWS-Azure
+# MultiCloud AWS to Azure
 This examples provisions a full multi-cloud demonstration environment including networking and compute instances.
 It requires account credentials for Megaport, Amazon Web Services, and Azure.